slietar/dexc/readme.md

 - Support for warnings
 - Collapse of repeated frames or groups of frames
 - Disabling using the `DEXC_DISABLE=1` environment variable
+- Support for allocation tracebacks occurring when a resource (such as a file object) is leaked or a coroutine is never awaited, given `-X tracemalloc=N` is set
+- Detection of repeated frames or frame groups
+- Support for IPython cells

 ## Caveats